 3. Cobra Pose (Bhujangasana)

-The perfect stretch promotes a sturdy back, abs and strength.
+The stretch might promote a sturdy back, abs, and strength.

 How to do: